Download the latest stable release of

 Install the software.

-For example, under MS Windows 7, just run the downloaded
+For example, under MS Windows 10, download and run the

 If you get an error message, you can see the details in the error log by clicking on the error-log icon in the lower-right corner of the Slicer window, or by selecting.
 The message texts may disappear off the edge of the error-log window but you can see the full text of a message by clicking on it.